-In this context, a third party is an individual or entity other than the individual who conducts the transaction.
+In this context, a third party is an individual or entity, other than the account holder or those authorized to give instructions about the account, who directs what happens with the account.

 When you are determining whether a "third party" is involved, it is not about who "owns" the money, but rather about who gives instructions to deal with the money.
 To determine who the third party is, the point to remember is whether the individual in front of you is acting on someone else's instructions.
 If so, that someone else is the third party.

 In making a third party determination when employees are acting on behalf of their employers, they are considered to be acting on behalf of a third party.
+The only exception to this is when an employee deposits cash to the employer's account.
+In that case, the employee is not considered to be acting on behalf of a third party.
+This is true only if the account in which the employee deposits cash is a business account.